 We’ve authored over 30 books for publishers ranging from Random House to Globe Pequot; our dog articles have ranged from first-person pieces about a dachshund for Reader’s Digest to how-to articles for outdoor magazines about photographing dogs.
 We’re available for freelance assignments.

 Through our career, we’ve appeared on numerous television and radio shows and in newspapers and magazines as expert guests including the Fine Living television network, USAToday, The Wall Street Journal, Forbes.com, Men’s Health, and others.
 (See our Press page for details.)
-Paris has spoken at many industry conferences and is also a certified dog trainer.
-Paris can be heard on the weekly Dog Travel Experts radio show featuring tips and destinations of special interest to dog travelers.
+Paris has spoken at many industry conferences and is also a certified dog trainer, and co-hosted the Dog Travel Experts radio show for 14 months.
 [More about Paris Permenter on Google+.]